-Welcome to Tapestry Charter Middle School.
+Welcome to the 2022-2023 at Tapestry Charter Middle School.
 As a member of our community, you are a part of a family that is founded on positive relationships, with a tradition of developing responsible civic-minded students with strong roots in the Greater Buffalo community.

-Joining me again for the 2021-2022 academic school year to ensure a safe, relevant and rigorous learning experience for all students is Amy Meshulam, 5-8 Assistant Principal and Ishmael Sprowal, 5-8 Dean of Students.
+Joining me again for this academic school year to ensure a safe, relevant and rigorous learning experience for all students is Amy Meshulam, 5-8 Assistant Principal, Ishmael Sprowal, 5-8 Dean of Students.
+New to the team is Tyler Brunner, Assistant Dean of Students and Samantha Edinger, Guidance Counselor.
 I am honored by the opportunity to work alongside such talented and dedicated leaders on our collaborative leadership team